Call of Duty 4: Modern Warfare: Sales

-Call of Duty 4: Modern Warfare was widely distributed online in the form of infringing copies.
-Robert Bowling, Community Manager at Infinity Ward stated, "We pulled some disturbing numbers this past week about the amount of PC players currently playing Multiplayer...
-What wasn't fantastic was the percentage of those numbers who were playing on stolen copies of the game on stolen/cracked CD keys of pirated copies."

 Awards

 Call of Duty 4: Modern Warfare received awards from various gaming sites and publications.
 Both GameSpot and GameTrailers gave the game the Best Graphics of E3 2007 award, and the Best PlayStation 3 Game of 2007 award, and later ranked it as the third best first-person shooter on its "Top 10 FPS Games Ever!" list.
 It gained high praise from both video game magazine GamePro and GameSpy, having been named the Best Overall Game of 2007 by the former, and Game of the Year by the latter.
 Game Critics also named the game "Best Action Game".
 From other authorities such as IGN and X-play, and the Spike Video Game Awards, the game won awards for areas such as Best Sound Design, Best Shooter of 2007, and Best Military Game.
-From the Academy of Interactive Arts & Sciences, the game won Console Game of the Year, Action game of the Year, and Overall Game of the Year.
+From the Academy of Interactive Arts & Sciences honoring achievements in games of 2007, Call of Duty 4: Modern Warfare received ten nominations, and won "Outstanding Achievement in Online Gameplay", "Action Game of the Year", "Console Game of the Year", and "Overall Game of the Year".
 From the British Academy Video Games Awards, the game also won Best Gameplay of the Year, Best Story and Character of the Year, and People's Choice Game of the Year.
 The game was awarded with the Academy of Video Games Awards Game of the Year 2007 Award.
 In 2010, the readers of PlayStation Official Magazine voted it the 7th greatest PlayStation title ever released.